majo44/storeon-async-router/README.md

 const unRegister = onNavigate(store, '/admin', async (navigation, abortSignal) => {
     // preload some lazy module
     const adminModule = await import('./lazy/adminModule.js');
-    // check that navigation was not cancelled if (!abortSignal.aborted) {
+    // check that navigation was not cancelled
+    // as dynamic import is not support cancelation itself like fetch api if (!abortSignal.aborted) {
         // unregister app level route handle for that route
         // the lazy module will take by self control over the internal routing